Hafida3/cirrus-cloudflare-agent/README.md

 **Cirrus** is an AI-powered web agent that runs 100% on Cloudflare's edge infrastructure.
 No servers.
 No traditional hosting.
 No cloud VMs.
 Just a domain name and Cloudflare.

-It demonstrates that you can build a complete, production-grade application — with persistent memory, real-time AI responses, live data feeds, and a dynamic frontend — using only Cloudflare products.
+It demonstrates that you can build a complete, production-grade application — with persistent memory, real-time AI responses, live data feeds, semantic search, and a dynamic frontend — using only Cloudflare products.

 Cirrus is also a multilingual Cloudflare expert that speaks EN, FR, ES, PT, ZH (中文), and JA (日本語).
 Its system prompt contains deep technical knowledge of 30+ Cloudflare products — spanning the AI platform (Workers AI, AI Gateway, AI Search, Vectorize, Agents SDK, AutoRAG, Browser Rendering, MCP, Workflows, Durable Objects), security (WAF, DDoS, Bot Management, Page Shield, Zero Trust, Turnstile, Rate Limiting, API Shield, Magic Transit), performance (CDN, Argo, Image Optimization, Waiting Room), and the full developer platform (Workers, Pages, R2, D1, KV, Queues, Hyperdrive, Web3) — all with accurate use cases injected at runtime.